sathya-pramodh/linux-mcsr/doc/post-install.md

 xbindkeys -v
 ```
 - Note that you need to do one of these above commands in a terminal before you start your resetting session.

+# Splitting audio on Linux for OBS
+- Splitting audio on Linux using Virtual Audio inputs is always a pain to do.
+- If you are ready to get this setup, go [here](https://github.com/sathya-pramodh/linux-mcsr/blob/main/doc/splitting-audio.md).

 # Update Cycle
 - Linux Mint usually doesn't remind you or bug you to update your packages over and over.